 Aside from sugars, starch and fiber camp out in the colon too.
 Starches include potatoes, pasta, and rice.
 (Rice does not lead to gas, though.)
 Soluble fiber found in oat bran, beans, peas, and most fruits can also give off gas.

-You probably knew that eating food causes gas, but what about eating air?
-"Air swallowing is one of the most common causes of gas, and it can be caused by eating quickly and taking in large amounts of air," says dietitian Lisa Andrews, MEd, RD.
+You probably knew that eating food causes gas, swallowing air is one of the most common causes of gas.
+It can be caused by eating quickly and taking in large amounts of air.

-However, swallowed air primarily escapes through belching, not through the rectum, but some can still get all the way through.
+Swallowed air primarily escapes through belching, not through the rectum, but some can still get all the way through.

 Air swallowing can also be completely unrelated to eating.
 Other causes of swallowed air, according to gastroenterologists and dietitians, include the following:

-Of all the gas we pass, researchers estimate that less than 1% smells.
+Of all the gas we pass, researchers estimate that a very small amount is actually odor producing.
 Odorless gas consists of nitrogen, oxygen, hydrogen, methane, and carbon dioxide.
-Researchers suspect that odorous gas consists of sulfur.
+Researchers suspect that odorous gas consists of sulfur compounds.

 The average person passes gas 14 times a day.
-In fact, passing gas less than 25 times a day is normal, says Dr. Rao.
+In fact, passing gas less than 25 times a day is considered normal.